jonescompneurolab/hnn-core/doc/install.md

 # `pip` Installation

-Alternatively, you can install HNN-Core through `pip` if you want to contribute to development, only want certain features, or have issues with the `conda` install method.
+Alternatively, you can install HNN-Core through `pip` if you want install it alongside MNE, to contribute to development, only want certain features, or have issues with the `conda` install method.
 If using the `pip` method, please follow the instructions in Steps 1, 2, and 3, in that order.
-Again, we recommend the above `conda` method over the below `pip` methods.

 ## Step 1. `pip` Python Environment